kahypar/kahypar/README.md

 it computes solutions of very high quality.
 Its algorithms and detailed experimental results are presented in several [research publications][KAHYPARLIT].

+#### Additional Features
+ - Hypergraph Partitioning with Variable Block Weights (soon)

+ - Evolutionary Framework (KaHyPar-E) (soon)

+   KaHyPar-E enhances KaHyPar with an evolutionary framework as described in our [GECCO'18 publication][GECCO'18].
+Given a fairly large amount of running time, this memetic multilevel algorithm is able to compute partitions of very high quality and performs better than repeated executions of KaHyPar-MF/-CA, hMetis, and PaToH.
+The configuration [/config/km1_direct_kway_sea18.ini](/config/km1_direct_kway_sea18.ini) uses KaHyPar-CA to exploit the local solution space and was used in the [GECCO'18 experiments][GECCO'18bench].
+The command line parameter `--time-limit=xxx` can be used to set the maximum running time (in seconds).

+ - Hypergraph Partitioning with Fixed Vertices (soon)

 #### Experimental Results
  We use the performance plots introduced in [ALENEX'16][ALENEX'16] to compare KaHyPar to other partitioning algorithms in terms of solution quality:
 For each algorithm, these plots relate the smallest minimum cut of all algorithms to the